Update 2018 11 29: Appended links to related interviews by Ezra Levant

 No link was identified with that image.
 The claim that the image on the magazine cover is exploding across Europe is at best an exaggeration, if not outright hype.
 If such an explosion were happening, we would most certainly notice it being mentioned in the media.
 That does not mean that such an explosion did not happen.
 It appears to be at least a somewhat justified claim.

 Still, is the image a realistic depiction?
-When and where it was published?
+When and where was it published?
 Was there a Polish magazine that did publish such an image on its cover, and was there ever anything in the way of publicity that could be considered an explosion across Europe?
 In other words, the 5 Ws (what, when, where, who and why) serve to differentiate real news from fake news.
 Some digging provided answers.

 Yes, there was what could be considered an awakening of public concern about sexual assaults by immigrants.
 It was sparked by hundreds (some say, more than a thousand) of incidents of sexual assaults by migrants of which perhaps none had escalated to actual rape involving penetration.
 That was perhaps little or somewhat less traumatic to the victims of gang groping than actual rapes would have been.
 The severity of such things are in the eye of the beholder, even according to the laws of liberal Germany.
 The incidents took place in and around the large plaza that separates the Cologne Cathedral from the main railroad station in Cologne, New Years Eve 2015, almost three years ago.